 Around 50 percent of Americans surveyed by agricultural brand Cargill say they swill alternative kinds of milk — a market that is estimated to reach $35.06 billion by 2024, as brands begin to produce a wider variety of beverages and more Americans go dairy-free.
 It is option overload, but according to registered dietician Maya Feller, making a decision is not as hard as you might think.
 The drinks do have different nutritional qualities — some are higher in protein, while others are fortified with certain vitamins — but all it takes to make a healthy choice is a quick glance at the ingredient list.

 “I generally tell my patients to look for a plain, unsweetened alternative that’s free from lab-made fats, hydrogenated fats, dyes, carrageenan, artificial stabilizers and preservatives,” says Feller.
 If there is anything that sounds unfamiliar or particularly scientific, you might want to choose another option.
 If you are concerned with getting the same vitamins and minerals you would get from dairy milk, look for an alternative that is fortified with vitamin B12 and calcium.

-Years ago, most people who avoided dairy did so because of a lactose intolerance or dairy allergy.
-Now, says Feller, people tend to look for alternatives due to a vegan or paleo diet, detox program, or because they believe dairy to be unhealthy.
-Nut-, grain- and legume-based milks, on the other hand, tend to fit into most diets.
+Years ago, most people who avoided dairy did so because of lactose intolerance or dairy allergy.
+Now, says Feller, people tend to look for alternatives due to a vegan or paleo diet, detox program or because they believe dairy to be unhealthy.
+Nut-, grain- and legume-based kinds of milk, on the other hand, tend to fit into most diets.

 Below, our guide to the alternative milk aisle.